-LINCOLN, NEB. — The Nebraska Corn Board met and elected officers for the 2016-2017 fiscal year at their board meeting on Tuesday, November 22 at The Cornhusker Hotel in Lincoln.
+LINCOLN, NEB. — The Nebraska Corn Board met and elected officers for the 2015-2016 fiscal year at their board meeting on Monday, August 31 at The Embassy Suites Hotel in Lincoln.
 The board met to conduct regular board business and hold election of officers.

-David Merrell, District 7 director for St. Edward, Nebraska, was reelected as chairman of the board.
-Merrell has been a director on the Nebraska Corn Board since 2006 and will serve his second year as chairman.
+David Merrell, District 7 director from St. Edward, Nebraska, was elected chairman.
+Merrell previously served as the vice-chairman of the board and has been a director on the Nebraska Corn Board since 2006.
 He is a graduate of the University of Nebraska-Lincoln with a bachelor’s degree in Mechanized Agriculture (Biological Systems Management).
-He and his wife, Cyndee, have three children and have been farming for over 20 years around St. Edward located in Boone County, Nebraska.
+He and his wife, Cyndee, have three children and have been farming for over 20 years around St. Edward, located in Boone County, Nebraska.

-David Bruntz, District 1 director from Friend, Nebraska, was elected as vice-chairman.
-Bruntz previously served as the secretary/treasurer and currently serves on the board’s research and stewardship committee.
-He has been a director on the Nebraska Corn Board since 2013.

-Dennis Gengenbach, District 6 director from Smithfield, Nebraska, was elected as secretary/treasurer.
-Gengenbach previously served as the vice-chair and currently serves on the board’s market development committee.
+Dennis Gengenbach, District 6 director from Smithfield, Nebraska, was elected vice chairman.
+Gengenbach previously served as the secretary/treasurer and was chair of the board’s biofuels committee.
 He has been a director on the Nebraska Corn Board since 2006.

+David Bruntz, District 1 director from Friend, Nebraska, was elected secretary/treasurer.
+Bruntz previously served on the board’s biofuels committee and has been a director on the Nebraska Corn Board since 2013.

-Tim Scheer, District 5 director from St. Paul, Nebraska, will continue to serve as the past-chairman of the board.
+Tim Scheer, District 5 director from St. Paul, Nebraska, will now serve as the past-chairman of the board.
 Scheer has been a director on the Nebraska Corn Board since 2007.